Richard Pacquette: Personal life

+He attended Cardinal Hinsley Maths and Computing College when he was young.
 His cousin is fellow Dominica international footballer Jefferson Louis, with whom he was paired as Dominica's strikers in the second leg against Barbados.
 During his time as a semi-professional Pacquette worked as a school caretaker and a truancy officer.
 Pacquette and his Havant & Waterlooville teammates would have received £10,000 each if they had beaten Liverpool in the FA Cup.
 After joining York City in 2009, he moved into a house with teammates Neil Barrett, Alex Lawless, James Meredith and Daniel Parslow.

 Like his cousin, Pacquette is known to be an Arsenal supporter.

+Pacquette is now a PE Teacher at Newman Catholic College.